 When studying Garden and Landscape Architecture at Van Hall Larenstein, Fennie specialised in Landscape Architecture.
-Afterwards, she became more interested in the depth, content and background of design processes.
-She found a place to stimulate this interest at Wageningen University’s Spatial Planning Master programme.
+Afterwards, she followed the Spatial Planning Master programme.
 After her graduation, she continued her academic career by pursuing a PhD, on “Private Property in Public Processes.”
+She is currently Assistant Professor at Utrecht University.

-Nowadays, Fennie is Assistant Professor at Utrecht University.
-She teaches for half her time, the other half is spent on research.
-She teaches subjects like ‘Planning for Sustainable Cities' in the master and ‘Planning Methods’ in the bachelor, in addition to the supervision of bachelor and master theses.
-"Bachelor and master students are very different, but it is fun working towards a goal with both groups.
+"I teach for half her time, the other half is spent on research.
+I teach subjects like ‘Planning for Sustainable Cities' in the master and ‘Planning Methods’ in the bachelor.
+I also supervise bachelor and master theses.
+Bachelor and master students are very different, but it is fun working towards a goal with both groups.
 Right now, one of my bachelor students is working on a scientific publication about his thesis, which is really cool."

-Combining her work with being a mum is a pretty tough task for Fennie.
+"Combining my work with being a mum is a pretty tough task.
 But the job is certainly worth the hard work.
-"I really love the freedom you have as a researcher.
+I really love the freedom you have as a researcher.
 You can spend your time exactly the way you want to."

 Back to Future career